martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 | NBA    | 0.35             |
 | MLB    | 0.34             |

 And there we have it, the NHL is the most competitive league with competitiveIndex score of 0.49.
 The NFL is close behind with a score of 0.47.
-Thanks for reading, send me a message with your thoughts.
+Next, I will create an R Shiny application that will allow us to manipulate the point thresholds for the various categories.
+For now, thanks for reading and be sure to send me a message with your thoughts.

 <strong>Update:</strong>